names-cecilia/names-cecilia/README.md

-- 👋 Hi, I’m Cecilia, a first-year student.
+- 👋 Hi, I’m Cecilia, a second-year collage student.
 - 👀 I’m interested in UI/UX and design
-- 🌱 I’m currently learning basic programming, UX laws, and design
+- 🌱 Currently learning java programming, mobile app, and data analitics
 - 📫 How to reach me?
 I'm on twitter @names_cecilia and instagram @namescecilia

 <!---